EZabotkin/docs-sample/README.md

 ### Prerequisites

 - Python 3.10+ and `pip`
-- MkDocs static site generation installed.
+- MkDocs static site generator installed.
 For more information on how to install MkDocs, please, refer to [MkDocs Installation Guide](https://www.mkdocs.org/user-guide/installation/#installing-mkdocs).
 - Git
 - (optional) a terminal with UTF-8 support